JoinAixion/CS193P/README.md

 # CS193P
-Just a study notes for CP193P, welcome to explore together!
+Just a study notes for CS193P, welcome to explore together!

+--
+Mike shang